05 November 2019Quick Guide to Growing a Giant Pumpkin

 - Music Therapy - some studies have shown that playing music can result in faster and healthier plant growth

-- Pumpkins get sunburnt too – so to help it achieve maximum size cover it with a sheet in the hotter parts of
+- Pumpkins get sunburnt too – so to help it achieve maximum size cover it with a shade cloth in the hotter parts of